espressif/esp-sr/README.md

 These algorithms are provided in the form of a component, so they can be integrated into your projects with minimum effort.

-ESP32-S3 is recommended, which supports AI instructions and larger, high-speed octal SPI PSRAM.
+ESP32-S3/ESP32-P4 are recommended, which support AI instructions and larger, high-speed octal SPI PSRAM.
 The new algorithms will no longer support ESP32 chips.